 - Do not open any new accounts: Too many recent inquiries can negatively affect your score.

 Simply paying down balances can have an immediate impact on your credit score, but other improvements take time.
 Be wary of any service that promises to immediately improve your credit score.

 Understand What Down Payment Will Work for You

 Long before a buyer makes an offer on their Nashville dream home, they saved money for a down payment.
 Conventional wisdom states that a prospective buyer will have 20 percent of the down payment in cash at the time of closing.
 These funds may come from savings, the sale of securities, gifts from relatives, or a loan from a 401(k).
 Mortgage companies may ask for documents to verify the sources of these funds.

 Don't have 20 percent to pay towards a down payment?
 Many lenders will accept a lesser percentage as long as the buyer agrees to pay private mortgage insurance (PMI) until there is sufficient equity.
 Lenders with various loan options can accept down payments as low as 3 percent of a home's price, making the expense of a down payment much more accessible for first-time home buyers.
 Alternative funding such as an FHA, USDA, or VA loan requires lower down payments as well.

 Work With a Reputable Real Estate Agent

-It can be tempting for inexperienced buyers to try to go through the home-buying process alone, but there are simply far too many potential pitfalls they can experience without the help of a real estate professional.
+It can be tempting for inexperienced buyers to try to go through the home-buying process without a real estate agent, but there are simply far too many potential pitfalls they can experience when attempting to buy alone.
 Your agent will be able to guide you through any tricky situations, including contingencies, negotiations, and contracts that can make or break the deal when approaching closing.
 They are full of first time home buyer advice, as they have the experience of many prior home buyers and sellers to help you zero in on a home that will fit your needs the best.